hegelocampus/notes/computer_science/networking/overview.md

 - End systems attached to the Internet provide a **socket interface** that specifies how a program running on one system asks the Internet infrastructure to deliver data a specific destination program running on another end system.
   - The socket interface is a set of rules that the sending program must follow so that the Internet can deliver the data to the destination program.
 ### What is a Protocol?
+- It takes two (or more) communicating entities running the same protocol to successfully accomplish a task.
+- All activity in the Internet that involves two or more communicating remote entities is governed by a protocol.
+***A protocol*** _defines the format and order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event._
+## The network edge
+- This is comprised of the end systems, which can be desktop computers, servers, and mobile devices.
+These are also referred to as _hosts_, because the host the applications.
+- Hosts themselves are divided into two categories: **clients** and **servers**
+  - Clients tend to be desktop and mobile PCs
+  - Servers tend to be more powerful machines that store and distribute Web pages, stream video, relay e-mail, and so on.
+Today most of these reside in large **data centers**.
+### Access Networks
+- **Access network**: The network that physically connects an end system to the first router (also known as the "edge router") on a path from the end system to any other distant end system.
+- **DSL**:
+  - Internet access is granted using the existing phone line.
+  - Different types of data are encoded at different frequencies:
+	- A high-speed downstream channel, in the 50kHz to 1MHz band
+	- A medium-speed upstream channel, in the 4kHz to 50kHz band
+	- A two-way telephone channel, in the 0 to 4kHz band
+  - Through transmitting the data at different frequencies the link behaves almost as if there were three separate links.
+- **Cable Internet access**:
+  - Makes use of the cable television company's existing cable television infrastructure.
+  - Fiber optics connect the cable head end to neighborhood-level junctions, from which traditional coaxial cable is then used to reach individual residences.
+  - Often referred to as hybrid fiber coax (HFC) because both fiber and coaxial cable are used.
+  - The signal is received in a residence by a **modem** which transforms the analog signal sent from the cable modems back into digital format.
+These modems divide the HFC network into two channels, a downstream and an upstream channel.
+  - One important characteristic is that it is a shared broadcast medium.
+Every packet sent by the head end travels downstream on every link to every home and every packet sent by a home travels on the upstream channel to the head end.
+  - Because the upstream channel is shared, a distributed multiple access protocol is needed to avoid collisions.
+- **Fiber to home (FTTH)**:
+  - Provides an optical fiber path from the CO directly to the home.
+  - There are several competing technologies for optical distribution from the CO to the homes.
+	- The simplest is called direct fiber.
+This is where one fiber leaves each home.
+	- It is more common for each fiber leaving the central distributer to be shared by many homes, with the signal is not split until the fiber gets relatively close to its destination.
+There are two main ways that this is achieved: active optical networks (AONs) and passive optical networks (PONs).
+AON is essentially switched Ethernet.
+- In areas where the above types of access networks are not available for whatever reason there are also **satellite links** and **dial-up** available, although these both have heavy limitations (slow speed and poor reliability).
+#### Ethernet and WiFi
+- A **local area network (LAN)** is often used to connect an end system to the edge router.
+- **Ethernet** is the most prevalent access technology for a LAN network.
+  - Ethernet users use twisted-pair copper wire to connect to an Ethernet switch.
+The switch, or network of switches is then connected into the larger Internet network.
+- **Wireless LAN**, through WiFi, is also incredibly common
+  - In this setup users transmit/receive packets to/from an access point that is connected into the residence/enterprise's network, which in turn is connected to the wired Internet.
+### Physical Media